arashbagheri20/WAKA-KOTAHI-CRASH-ANALYSIS/README.md

 # WAKA-KOTAHI-CRASH-ANALYSIS
+## Project objective:
-Built a Power Bi dashboard to analyse 814772 traffic crashes reported since January 2000 to Waka Kotahi by New Zealand police
+Builing a Power Bi dashboard to analyse 814772 traffic crashes reported since January 2000 to Waka Kotahi by New Zealand police
+## Tools:
+- Data Cleaning: DAX coding
+- Visualization: Power Bi

-New Zealand Waka Kotahi Crash Analysis Dashboard (2000-2022) 1	Questions to answer/KPIs
+## New Zealand Waka Kotahi Crash Analysis Dashboard (2000-2022)
+### 1	Questions to answer/KPIs
  		1.1	What is the total number of crashes
 		1.2	What is the total number of casualties involved 1.3	What is the total number of fatal crashes
 		1.4	What is the total number of fatal casualties